adisandro/MMINT/README.md

-# Install
+## Installation

-The easiest way of installing MMINT is using the binary packages.
-Alternatively, you can download and build the sources.
-Please take a look at the software requirements first to check that your system can run MMINT (binary packages will automatically take care of all Eclipse dependencies).
+The easiest way of installing MMINT in Eclipse is using the [binary packages](#binary-packages), which will automatically take care of all the Eclipse dependencies.
+Alternatively, you can download and build the [sources](#sources).
+Please take a look at the [requirements](#requirements) to check that your system can run MMINT.

-### Software Requirements
+### Requirements

-Requirements marked with _(Required for ...)_ are optional except for the specified component.

 * Java >= 14
 * Eclipse Modeling Tools 2020-09.
-Once installed, use `Help > Install New Software` to add the following components:
+Within Eclipse, use `Help > Install New Software` to add the following components:
   * Acceleo
   * Papyrus for UML
   * Sirius Properties Views - Specifier Support